Article at a Glance

 |TOTAL||7.2 hours||5 minutes|

 **This assumes a round trip distance of five miles, an average driving speed of 30MPH, and 20 minutes spent inside the post office.

 Going by this conservative estimate, the average small business is looking at a minimum of one full day wasted on postage each month.
 That’s an entire day that your direct marketing team could be spending on acquiring new customers.

 How Do I Choose Between Suppliers?

-It is worth noting that dealer incentives, such as Neopost's offer of $14.95 per month for a year on its basic machine, as well as negotiating at the beginning or end of your lease term, can help to control costs.
-An ill-considered pricing plan could find your business locked into an expensive and unnecessary contract.
-Err on the side of caution, since it can be easier – not to mention cheaper – to upgrade regularly than to rent “too much” machine at the outset.
+A rushed decision could lock your business into an expensive and unnecessary contract.
+Err on the side of caution, since it’s usually easier – not to mention cheaper – to upgrade later than to rent “too much” machine from the start.

 Pitney Bowes DM100

 The Pitney Bowes DM100 is one of the best value low volume postage meters on the market.

 Best for Mid-Sized Businesses